telecom-se/hpp/README.md

 The general framework of the lab is a maven project that process data from the [DEBS 2015 Grand Challenge](http://www.debs2015.org/call-grand-challenge.html).
 This challenge contains data from taxi trips in NYC.

+The framework reads trips from the file and sends them to the different registered query processors.
+Query processors process the data to produce

 You will be asked to answer queries on the data.
 Each query will reflect the notions seen during the course.
 The goal being to answer these queries as fast as possible.